-Collaboration and coordination will be critical throughout project development, as it will be a challenge to identify constructible solutions while minimizing disruption to traffic during construction.
+Collaboration and coordination was critical throughout project development to address the challenges of identifying constructible solutions while minimizing disruption to traffic during construction.
 Accordingly, MDT has determined that Construction Manager/General Contractor (CM/GC) is the best project delivery method and awarded the construction contract to Kiewit.

 Construction activities will begin in the spring of 2020 and are expected to be completed in the fall of 2020.
 MDT is working with the design and construction team to incorporate accelerated construction methods that minimize impacts to traffic and the local community.

 The bridge will be closed to traffic for six consecutive weeks to maintain safety and accommodate deck replacement activities.
 Single lane closures will occur in advance of the full closure to perform prep work for the deck replacement.
 Construction crews will be working to complete bridge work as expeditiously as possible, which will include day, night and weekend shifts, to open the bridge safely and prudently.

 MDT has been coordinating with local emergency services, including law enforcement, fire, and ambulance, in addition to the US Forest Service, US Postal Service, and County solid waste, for their input and to keep them apprised of the project so that they can address appropriate coverage and services when the bridge is closed to traffic.
 River access under the bridge and public boat launches will remain open throughout construction.

 |Clark Fork River Bridge closure begins||Late May/Early June (six weeks)|